 1. Review Your Current Year Results

 Prepare a self-assessment report of your achievements in the current year.
-This step involved listing your successes and compared them to the plan set for the year.
+This step involved listing your successes and comparing them to the plan set for the year.
 It should include the financial, social and personal development goals.

 In December 2017, I set three major personal goals for 2018, which are to:

-- become Toastmasters competent communicator (CC)
+- become a Toastmaster competent communicator (CC)

 - publish a personal finance book in the Gambia

-- make available my bestselling examination technique book in Lagos and Gambia.
+- Make my bestselling examination technique book available in Lagos and Gambia.

-I have finished the toastmaster CC manual and, also published my PASSED book in Nigeria and the Gambia.
+I have finished the Toastmaster CC manual and also published my PASSED book in Nigeria and the Gambia.
 However, I was not able to complete the personal finance book.

 It is natural that you may register some major successes or carryover some key goals to the next year.
 However, it is important to note that you cannot change any of the results.
 You can learn from the self-assessment and prepare for a better year ahead.